 The effects on the Group's activities of the dramatic events that we are experiencing cannot yet be determined with any precision.
 They are subject to constant monitoring and analysis, both for listed securities (HeidelbergCement's shares have been hit by the hefty correction of markets generally and the high volatility that has caused) and for the performance of the other portfolio companies.
 As far as the portfolio companies are concerned, however, diversification and careful risk management should allow us to limit the potential impacts on the Holding Company.
-The predominant part of the portfolio in terms of Net Asset Value is represented by companies in sectors related to the food chain (Caffè Borbone, Sirap and Capitelli) and to the energy sector (Italgen and AGN Energia), i.e. businesses that produce "essential" goods and services, for which it seems reasonable to assume that the consequences of the crisis will be less harsh.
-Specific measures to remodel operating activities have been implemented for the other companies, especially those exposed to retail trends or that supply "non-essential" goods and services and which are potentially more subject to the security measures and limitations adopted around the world, with particular attention to the sustainability of their cash requirements.
+The predominant part of the portfolio in terms of Net Asset Value is represented by companies in sectors related to the food chain (Caffè Borbone, Sirap and Capitelli) and to the energy sector (Italgen and AGN Energia), i.e. businesses that produce "essential" goods and services, for which it seems reasonable to assume that the consequences of the other companies, especially those exposed to retail trends or that supply "non-essential" goods and services and which are potentially more subject to the security measures and limitations adopted around the world, with particular attention to the sustainability of their cash requirements.